87761ya2qr/applogin/README.md

 # applogin
-auto login to apps that depreciated login
+auto login for web apps that somehow depreciated login